- Portfolio Proposal (50 points)

 - Your best example of a visual work (video, web site, design, photography, etc.)

-- For Media Management majors only, your final project from MKTG 324: Marketing Research
+- For Media Management majors only, a cumulative assignment from MKTG 324: Marketing Research

-- For Media Management majors only, your final project from either STAT 160: Intro to Data Science or ECON 221: Statistics.
+- For Media Management majors only, a cumulative assignment from either STAT 160: Intro to Data Science or ECON 221: Statistics.

 Portfolio/Presentation of Portfolio: Each student will create a portfolio (probably) online or print as a means to present his or her best professional work from the last four years in or out of class.
 In most cases, students will use a commercially available CMS to create the portfolio and will also purchase a URL —likely their own name— to connect to the portfolio.